bluebird75/luaunit/doc/index.rst

 **setup and teardown**

-The functions *setUp()* is executed before each test if it exists in the table.
+The function *setUp()* is executed before each test if it exists in the table.
 The function *tearDown()* is executed after every test if it exists in the table.

 Note: